kanishkadharini-sketch/wireframes-ui-internship/README.md

 # UI/UX Design Project – CodeAlpha Internship

 ## 📌 Project Overview
 This project is part of my UI/UX internship at CodeAlpha.
-It currently includes wireframes for a Travel Booking App, with high-fidelity UI design in progress.
+It currently includes wireframes for a  Booking App, with high-fidelity UI design in progress.

 ## 🎯 Tasks Status
 - Task 1: Wireframing & Low-Fidelity Design ✅ Completed